dmis-lab/AdvSR/README.md

   <img alt="intro" src="https://github.com/JJumSSu/AdvSR/blob/master/img/figure.png" width="400px">
 </div>

-we present AdvSR to study whether gradient signals during training can be a substitute criterion for choosing segmentation among candidates.
+We present AdvSR to study whether gradient signals during training can be a substitute criterion for choosing segmentation among candidates.
 NMT models suffer from typos(character drop, character swap) in the source text due to the unseen subword compositions ( _ denotes segmentation).
-On the other hand, our method correctly decodes them by exposing diverse, yet adversarial subword sequence which effectively regularizes NMT models in the low-resource datasets.
+Our method correctly decodes them by exposing diverse, yet adversarial subword sequence which effectively regularizes NMT models in the low-resource datasets.

 ## Requirements